-If you were injured in a Florida car accident, you likely have a lot of questions.
+If you were injured in a car accident near Clearwater in Florida, you likely have a lot of questions.
 You may be wondering how your medical bills will get paid and what you can do about your lost income.
 Our Florida car insurance attorneys can answer your questions and help put your mind at ease.

 The top-rated Florida personal injury attorneys at Roman Austin Personal Injury Lawyers have been helping car accident victims get compensated for their injuries since 1996.
 We’ve won hundreds of millions of dollars in settlements and verdicts for our clients.

 You need an exceptional team of lawyers to see you through your difficult time.
 You need Roman Austin Personal Injury Lawyers.
-Contact us today for a free consultation at (727) 787-2500.
+Contact our attorneys in Clearwater today for a free consultation at (727) 787-2500.
 We’ll help you navigate the complicated process of getting compensated for your injuries so you can focus on healing and getting back to work.

 How Can Roman Austin Personal Injury Lawyers Help You After a Florida Car Accident?

 We believe your case deserves individualized attention.
 Our Florida car accident lawyers are able to give our clients our undivided attention by keeping our caseload low.
 You won’t get lost in the shuffle, and you won’t be just a number.